pvnlubenia/DESIRE-Matlab-/README.txt

                 g. displayGraph: To display the edges of the graph
                 h. plotGraph: To plot the graph

      2. grow (function)           - OUTPUT: Returns the spanning trees away from the root vertex.
-The output variable 'spanningTree' allows the user to view the count of spanning trees rooted at G.root_vertex
+The output variable 'spanTreeCount' allows the user to view the count of spanning trees rooted at G.root_vertex
            - INPUTS
                 - V: number of vertices in the graph
                 - G: given digraph
                 - T: subtree for spanning tree generation
                 - L: latest spanning tree found
                 - F: list of all edges directed from vertices in T to vertices not in T
-                - spanningTree: number of spanning trees
+                - spanTreeCount: number of spanning trees
      3. edge (class; used in graph_ and grow)           - OUTPUT: Returns a directed edge with indicated starting and ending vertex numbers.
 It adds a directed edge from 'from_node' to 'to_node' to a directed graph created using the class graph_.
            - INPUTS
                 - from_node: starting vertex number (natural number)